Frequently Asked Questions

 The Maryland State Board of Dental Examiners (the Board) must certify any course or organization that provides continuing education for dental licensing.
 Mid-Atlantic P.A.N.D.A. has had their programs approved by the Board.

 Mid-Atlantic P.A.N.D.A. provides both live and online Continuing Education courses.
-To schedule a live presentation, contact us at firstname.lastname@example.org.
+To schedule a live presentation, contact us at [email protected].
 You can also check our events calendar on the home page for available courses.
-The online program may be accessed at our corporate sponsor Philips Sonicare Website.
+The online program may be accessed on the website of our corporate sponsor Philips Sonicare.

 5. DON’T ABUSE AND NEGLECT SEMINARS HAVE TO BE FREE?

 No, approved sponsors and organizations may charge whatever they wish to attend their programs.
 However, Mid-Atlantic P.A.N.D.A. strives to educate healthcare professionals at little or no cost.
 Live presentations have an inherent cost.
 Mid-Atlantic P.A.N.D.A. asks sponsoring organizations not to seek to profit at our live presentations.
 Instead, the financial goal is to break even and make a minimum per participant contribution to P.A.N.D.A. to help defray our costs.

 6. ARE THERE ANY FREE ABUSE AND NEGLECT CONTINUING EDUCATION PROGRAMS?

 Yes.
 Philips Sonicare has generously placed the most current P.A.N.D.A. seminar online.
 Click here to access the program and earn your Continuing Education credits.

 7. HOW OFTEN MUST I TAKE AN ABUSE AND NEGLECT COURSE?